Log in

 Term of entry.
 Autumn, although a small number of places may become available throughout the year.

 Bursaries.
-Some bursaries, awarded on the basis of parental income, are offered.
+Some bursaries, awarded on the basis of comprehensive means testing, are offered.
 Details are available from the Head of Admissions.

 Charitable status.
 The Newcastle upon Tyne Royal Grammar School is a Registered Charity, number 1114424.